-Muscle recovery is the process by which muscles regain strength and it’s important for anyone who exercises regularly, as well as for more elite athletes.
-Minor muscle injuries such as strains are common, leading to inflammation and pain.
+Muscle recovery is a process by which muscles regain strength and it is important for anyone exercising regularly, as well as for more elite athletes.
+Minor muscle injuries, such as strains, are common – leading to inflammation and pain.

 “According to Xterra Training, kava root supplements are commonly used to alleviate tight muscles after a hard workout.
 Kava root helps to block harmful acids from forming; this increases the speed of muscle recovery.
 Kava root has also been used to prevent muscle cramps that are caused by a buildup of lactic acid.”

-A number of bodybuilding sites are also starting to notice the benefits of taking kava supplements in the “cool down” post-exercise period.
-The relaxation benefits of kava help to repair tired muscles that need rest to be able to grow and stay healthy.
-They also help bodybuilders and other sportspeople deal with muscle tension and post-exercise soreness.
+A number of bodybuilding sites are beginning to notice the benefits of taking kava supplements in the ‘cool down’ period, post-exercise.
+The relaxation benefits of kava help to repair tired muscles that need rest in order to grow and stay healthy.
+They also assist bodybuilders, and other sportspeople, in dealing with muscle tension and post-exercise soreness.

 Bodybuilding.com says that the root “acts as a natural tranquilliser, steadying nerves and inducing a feeling of well-being”.
 More specifically:

 “For bodybuilders … Kava might help to negate the symptoms of overtraining and enhance muscle growth via muscle relaxation.”

 The same site lists the properties of kava as follows:

 • Alternative: tending to cure or restore to health

 • Anaesthetic: causes temporary loss of bodily sensations

 • Antiseptic: free of or destructive to disease-causing organisms